-- 1.1 Chairs must be prepared to commit a minimum of 10 hours per month for each committee and advise the President of the need for a replacement if they are unable to meet this commitment. - 1.2 Management of The Law Society of New South Wales will arrange an induction/training session to be attended by all Chairs in January each year, session topics to include the conduct of meetings, monitoring of performance, relevant procedures and the Committee's advisory role to the President of The Law Society of New South Wales.
+- 1.1 Chairs must be prepared to commit a minimum of 10 hours per month for each committee and advise the President of the need for a replacement if they are unable to meet this commitment. - Management of The Law Society of New South Wales will arrange to brief new Chairs in January each 1.2 year, including in relation to the conduct of meetings and relevant procedures.